KasperOfzeau/Simple-Chatbot/README.md

 # Simple Chatbot
- Made with HTML, CSS, PHP, MySQL & jQuery
+ Made with HTML, CSS, PHP, MySQLI & jQuery

+Database file included.

+Responds to simple messages like:
+* "*What is your name?*",
+* "*Where are you from?*",
+* "*Hello / Hi / Hey*",
+* "*Awesome / Cool / nice*"

+Test the simple chatbot [here](https://kasperofzeau.nl/Simple-Chatbot/)